KiraDragon/LONGi_TrainingWebApp/README.md

-# LONGi_TrainingWebApp
+# LONGi_HRWebApp
-Final Year Project from Swinburne Sarawak to create a Training Web Application for LONGi(KCH)
+Final Year Project from Swinburne Sarawak to create a HR Web Application for LONGi(KCH)